Say goodbye to projects as you know them. Premiere Pro is entering a new, more feature-friendly era of collaboration.

 Based on what we’ve seen (and tested) so far, here are some of the main benefits of this new workflow.

-Note: Any Premiere Pro subscriber will be able to use Productions when it’s released—this is not an Enterprise or Teams specific feature.
+Note: Any Premiere Pro subscriber will be able to use Productions—this is not an Enterprise or Teams specific feature.
 When you launch Premiere, you’ll have the choice of creating a Production or a standard Premiere project.

 Productions are designed for collaboration.
 The goal is to enable teams of video editors to tackle large or complex projects as a team, all working from the same shared storage server and sharing access to media and projects.